Crashedmind/PlantUMLHitchhikersGuide/_sources/Stdlib/stdlibRequirements.rst.txt

         ```!define Batch(e\_alias, e\_label, e\_techn)```.

-        In other words, the marcos force a user to specify things they may not care about e.g. to specify color in this macro, the user needs to specify the preceeding parameters also
+        In other words, the macros force a user to specify things they may not care about e.g. to specify color in this macro, the user needs to specify the preceeding parameters also

         *!define WHATEVER(_alias, _label, _shape, _color) ENTITY(_shape,_color,whatever,_label, _alias,WHATEVER)*